 Now that you’ve considered the individual options, you may want to opt for a Steam Shower Package, which has all of the must haves in one, convenient bundle.
 This makes designing your home steam shower as easy as clicking a single selection that provides everything you need.
 There are five available residential Steam Shower Packages and you can explore them all on our website:

 Once you’ve made these choices, it’s time to collaborate with your designer and/or contractor to consider the layout and flow of the bathroom, and to create a blueprint for where all the components will be housed.
 This will include the important decision of where the generator will be located.
 A MrSteam generator can be installed anywhere within 60 feet of your steam room—in a heated attic or basement, closet, vanity, or similar spot.
 We recommend leaving 12 inches of excess space on the top and sides for servicing and to ensure adequate ventilation.

 Do not install the steam generator inside the actual shower enclosure or in an unheated location where the water supply piping might freeze.
 It’s important to store the generator in a spot where it can be accessed and parts removed easily to facilitate maintenance.
 It is also important that the plumbing connection to the generator can be easily turned off if needed.

-Other important bathroom flow decisions you’ll want to make will include where the steamhead and control unit will be located, where you’ll want to include accessories such as a wall-mounted seat, and so on.
+Other important bathroom flow decisions you’ll want to make will include where the steamhead and control unit will be located, and where you’ll want to include accessories such as a wall-mounted seat.

 These seven steps should guide you through a seamless process as you install a home steam shower.
 If you want even more insight into the technical guidelines of what your installation team is doing, you can consult the brochure, General Guidelines for Installing MrSteam Steam Bath Systems, available on the website.
 And any time you have specific questions, you can reach out to our specialists via our Contact Us page.